Yunzez/SubDependency_CodeLine_Analysis/README.md

-# SubDependency_CodeLine_Analysis
+## Sub-Dependency CodeLine Analysis Project

+---

-This is an quick demo for CodeLine analysis that supposes to reveal lines of code of functions in dependencies
+This is an quick demo for CodeLine analysis that supposes to reveal lines of code of functions in dependencies for a SBOM research

+Currently only in python

 - To run the demo: